 Style happens through the act of painting on a consistent basis.
 So let’s talk first about some of those things that can happen, things that you can do to create that style.

-I’ve talked in the past, not that long ago, maybe about two weeks ago, about how to find more time to paint and developing that regular painting practice.
+I’ve talked before about how to find more time to paint and developing that regular painting practice.